pamviana/Graph_DataStructures/README.md

 4) Display the shortest path found by Dijkstra's algorithm along with Node IDs so that Dr. Dutta can verify the correctness of the solution.
 • You can use the code provided by Dr. Dutta in the classroom.
 • GraphStream's example to color nodes on the shortest path: https://graphstream-project.org/doc/Algorithms/Shortest-path/Dijkstra/ (Links to an external site.)

-5)You can only use the topics discussed in the classroom so far to implement this.
+5) You can only use the topics discussed in the classroom so far to implement this.